Money worries this winter? Help is available

-Cost of living
+Cost of living support and more

 If you or someone you know is struggling, you can find information & advice on everything from budgeting and energy bills to food supplies, warm spaces and health and wellbeing at www.kingston.gov.uk/costoflivingsupport, with sections on:

-• General support and advice
+• Cost of living support and advice

-• Finances, budgeting and debt advice
+• Financial support, benefits and debt advice

 • Emergency food supplies

-• Reducing your energy and water costs
+• Reducing bills and budgeting

 • Health and wellbeing support

-• Cost of Living Scams
+• Scams

 Connected Kingston